mtgrunt/mtgrunt/README.md

 ### Points:
 - 🖥 I code HTML5, CSS3, Javascript and Python.
-- 🗼 I learned Bootstrap, JQuery and MySQL.
+- 🗼 I learned Bootstrap and JQuery.
 - ⚡ Fun fact: The Cookie Monster has a real name.
 It's Sid.

 ### In the Past: